Writing With Pi

 Start With a Book!

 I first review the concept of a haiku with students before introducing a pi-ku.
 My all-time favorite haiku book is Haiku Hike.
-This book does a wonderful job of explaining what a haiku is and what you need to do to write one (FYI, I just saw the book on Storia as a digital copy! #hooray).
+This book does a wonderful job of explaining what a haiku is and what you need to do to write one.
 We read this book as a class and then students write down on chart paper what it takes to write a haiku.
 They answer the following questions:

 What is a haiku?